Non-Nucleoside Analogue Reverse Transcriptase Inhibitors (NNRTIs)

 Major Toxicities

-- More common: Insomnia, headache, and rash.
+- More common: Insomnia, headache, rash

-- Less common (more severe): Depression or mood changes, suicidal ideation.
+- Less common (more severe): Depression or mood changes, suicidal ideation

 Resistance